 A new treatment for emphysema is undergoing testing in the United States, after already getting approved in Europe and Israel.
 It is a foam that is sprayed into the lungs and is used to decrease inflammation in the lungs in people with severe emphysema.
 A man by the name of Perry Waldrop of Alabama jumped at the chance of being the first person in the US to undergo this new procedure.

-Emphysema is a chronic lung condition that falls under the term of Chronic Obstructive Pulmonary Disease and its characterized by the damaged alveoli, which are the tiny sacs in the lungs that transfer oxygen and carbon dioxide from the lungs to the bloodstream and vice versa.
+Emphysema is a chronic lung condition that falls under the term of Chronic Obstructive Pulmonary Disease and is characterized by the damaged alveoli, which are the tiny sacs in the lungs that transfer oxygen and carbon dioxide from the lungs to the bloodstream and vice versa.
 The alveoli in a person with emphysema are so damaged, that they are unable to exhale the carbon dioxide and inhale oxygen, resulting in lungs that have become too expanded.
-This condition is caused by smoking and about 4.9 million Americans are known to have this disease.
+This condition is caused by smoking, and about 4.9 million Americans are known to have this disease.

 These larger than normal lungs will then put excessive pressure on the diaphragm, preventing it from rising and falling as it should, and making it even more difficult to breathe.
 This enlargement of the lungs due to emphysema can also cause the lungs to collapse if the enlargement is located around the tops of the lungs.

-Someone with severe emphysema, like Mr. Waldrop, will very low amounts of energy because of the lack of oxygen in their blood stream.
+Someone with severe emphysema, like Mr. Waldrop, will very low amounts of energy because of the lack of oxygen in their bloodstream.
 This condition is extremely dangerous for other parts of the body as well, especially the brain, which needs about 20% of the oxygen we breathe, and the heart, which will try to overcompensate for the lack of oxygen in the bloodstream and work itself to the point of heart failure.
 People who have severe COPD often use large amounts of oxygen therapy to make up for the way their lungs cannot inhale enough oxygen.

-The patient undergoing the procedure is put under light anesthesia and it only takes about 45 minutes to perform.
+The patient undergoing the procedure is put under light anesthesia, and it only takes about 45 minutes to perform.
 During the months after the procedure, the patient still uses oxygen therapy until a doctor can determine whether or not he still needs it.

-The procedure took place in October of 2012 and as of February of 2013, Waldrop is on his way to recovery, already seeing a difference in how well he can breathe.
+The procedure took place in October of 2012, and as of February of 2013, Waldrop is on his way to recovery, already seeing a difference in how well he can breathe.